 So far, we saw what the familiarity backfire effect is, why it’s a problem, and why people experience it.

 There are several things that you can do in order to reduce the impact that this cognitive bias has on people, which will increase the effectiveness of your debunking attempts.
-First, there are two main guidelines that you should keep in mind with regards to how you should conduct the debunking process:
+First, there are two main guidelines that you should keep in mind with regard to how you should conduct the debunking process:

 - You should focus on the facts.
 Throughout the debunking attempt, you should remember to focus on the new facts that you’re presenting as much as possible, rather than on the misinformation that you’re trying to debunk, in order to ensure that this is the information that people will remember.